 CHARLOTTE, N.C. — Competitions and concerts always highlight the U.S. National Whitewater Center’s annual Tuck Fest.
-This year, the three-day spring festival that celebrates the outdoor lifestyle is getting bumped to a weekend in the fall.
+This year, the three-day spring festival that celebrates the outdoor lifestyle was moved to a later date.

 The festival, scheduled to take place Oct.
 1-3, features more than 35 races or competitions including trail running, kayaking, biking, climbing, stand-up paddleboarding and adventure racing.